Conductor Alexander Shelley is wearing a black shirt and standing against a red background. He is looking straight at the camera and smiling.

 'A natural communicator, both on and off the podium' (The Daily Telegraph), Alexander Shelley performs across six continents with the world's finest orchestras and soloists.

-With a conducting technique described as ‘immaculate’ (Yorkshire Post) and with a ‘precision, distinction and beauty of gesture not seen since Lorin Maazel’ (Le Devoir), Alexander is known for the clarity and integrity of his interpretations and for the creativity and vision of his programming.
-To date he has spearheaded over forty major world premieres, highly praised cycles of Beethoven, Schumann and Brahms symphonies, operas, ballets and innovative multimedia productions.
+With a conducting technique described as 'immaculate' (Yorkshire Post) and with a 'precision, distinction and beauty of gesture not seen since Lorin Maazel' (Le Devoir), Alexander is known for the clarity and integrity of his interpretations and for the creativity and vision of his programming.
+To date he has spearheaded over 40 major world premieres, highly praised cycles of Beethoven, Schumann and Brahms symphonies, operas, ballets and innovative multi-media productions.

-Born in London in October 1979 to celebrated concert pianists, Alexander studied cello and conducting in Germany and first gained widespread attention when he was unanimously awarded first prize at the 2005 Leeds Conductors Competition.
+Born in London in October 1979 to celebrated concert pianists, Alexander studied cello and conducting in Germany and first gained widespread attention when he was unanimously awarded first prize at the 2005 Leeds Conductors' Competition, with the press describing him as "the most exciting and gifted young conductor to have taken this highly prestigious award."

 JOIN THE RPO CLUB